COVID-19 Camping FAQ

 What precautions have been put in place to ensure the health and safety of visitors? >>

-The health and safety of visitors, employees, and all Canadians is of the utmost importance.
+The health and safety of visitors and employees is of the utmost importance.
 All campgrounds are following the advice of public health experts and implementing measures for cleaning, hygiene, and physical distancing at all places open for visitation.

 Visitors will notice new signage reminding them of physical distancing recommendations and other health and safety protocols, including waiting outside facilities.
 In registration areas you may encounter plexiglass barriers and spacing aids to limit exposure, and to keep both visitors and employees safe.